 How people in Muslim countries prefer women to dress [.pewresearch.org, 1/2014].

-The data was gathered as a part of the "Middle Eastern Values Study" conducted by the Michigan Population Studies Center.
+Preferred dress for women in Muslim countries [The data was gathered as a part of the "Middle Eastern Values Study" conducted by the Michigan Population Studies Center.
+Q&A with author of the U. Michigan study.

 How people in Muslim countries prefer women to dress [pewresearch.org]